asimonov/FCND-Motion-Planning/WRITEUP.md

 points of the obstacles as seeds for Voronoi space segmentation.
 With subsequent ray-tracing tests to prune resulting Voronoi ridges that collide with obstacles.
 The current map representation generates ~9700 Voronoi ridges that need to be mutually tested by Bresenham if they can connect through the free space.
 Only ~1400 ridges satisfy this condition.
-But because of this step the planning takes a lot longer than simple A* on grid.
+But because of this step the planning takes a lot longer than simple A* on grid -- 22 seconds.

 The resulting path is much safer as it clears obstacles by a wide margin:

 ![A* on Voronoi-inspired graph](./misc/a_star_graph.png)

 #### 6. Cull waypoints